warpdotdev/docs/features/warp-drive/workflows.md

 ### Working with arguments

 In the workflow editor, you can add arguments manually with "New argument" or by typing in double curly braces (`{{argument}}`) within the command field.
-If you select "New argument" while you have text selected, Warp will wrap that text in curly braces to create an argument.\
+If you select "New argument" while you have text selected, Warp will wrap that text in curly braces to create an argument.
+Arguments can have defaults values set to text or an [enum](#enums).
-\

 There are some rules for creating valid arguments:

 * Argument names can only include characters `A-Za-z0-9`, hyphens `-` and underscores `_`
 * The first character of an argument cannot be a number

+#### Enums

+Enums can be set as a default argument in Workflows.
+Enums are a set of default variants defined when editing a workflow and choosen from when running a workflow.
+You can create or use an enum in the following ways:

+* When editing a Workflow, select the default value field for an argument and select Enum.
+* Choose new to create a new enum or select an existing enum from the list.
+* When creating a new Enum, you can give it a name, add and remove variants, or make it available to other Workflows.
+* When running a workflow with an Enum in an argument, you'll have the option to select one of the variants.

 ### Editing workflows